 Beach Boys or Sinatra this time join forces with legendary songwriter

 & producer Lee Hazlewood and create one of the best hot rod instrumental albums.
 There's a lot of great early Fuzztone guitar sound !
 Dig!

-This is the "Wild Bunch" of 7"ep's by some of the most legendary 60's punk groups: Moving Sidewalks [with young Bill Gibbons of ZZ Top], Third Bardo, Shadows of Knight, Brogues, Del-Vetts, Mourning Reign, Shady Daze and Sounds Unlimited.
+This is the "Wild Bunch" of 7"ep's by some of the cult 60's punk groups: Moving Sidewalks [with young Bill Gibbons of ZZ Top], Third Bardo, Shadows of Knight, Brogues, Del-Vetts, Mourning Reign, Shady Daze and Sounds Unlimited.
 Ripped from multi colored vinyl in Surfadelic <360> sound !

 A great pop-punk-psychedelic outfit from Denver, Colorado.
 Only the

 first 45 appears on their album which is recommended.
 They first formed